 Academic accommodations are alterations made to the learning environment to create equitable educational opportunities by mitigating access issues.

-Academic accommodations do not dilute the curriculum or credentials but make it possible for instructors to fairly evaluate a student’s understanding of the material without the impact of the disability and for students with disabilities to achieve a grade that’s a measure of their abilities.
+These accommodations do not dilute the curriculum or credentials but make it possible for instructors to fairly evaluate a student’s understanding of the material without the impact of the disability and for students with disabilities to achieve a grade that’s a measure of their abilities.

 Each student’s accommodations are specific to individual need, based on documentation of a disabling condition from a certified, licensed practitioner.
 Documentation is reviewed by the Accessibility Services Advisors who, in consultation with the student, determine accommodations.
 Authorized accommodations are stated on a Notification of Accommodation letter, current to the semester, for the student to submit to instructors.